 For students matriculating in the fall of 2008 and beyond, eligibility for determining Latin honors at graduation and Dean’s Honors/Dean’s High Honors at the end of each semester is based on a system of GPA thresholds that varies slightly from year to year.
-In the 2015-2016 academic year, the thresholds are as follows:
+For the 2018-2019 academic year, the thresholds are as follows:

 For students who matriculated prior to fall 2008, the thresholds will be as follows: